nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![result for 'log'](images/logResult.jpg)

 Expected outputs when the command succeeds:
-* `The last filtered values have overridden the logger tab.`
+* `The last filtered values have overwritten the logger tab.`

 Expected output when the command fails:
 * `Cannot log an empty list.`